 If you knew you would live forever, how would you live?
-John Ritenbaugh explains that, biblically, eternal life is much more than living forever: It is living as God lives!
+Biblically, eternal life is much more than living forever: It is living as God lives!

 We all have hungers, from a desire for certain foods to a yearning for success.
-What should a Christian hunger for?
-John Reid explains Matthew 5:6: Blessed are those who hunger and thirst for righteousness, for they shall be filled.
+Jesus teaches that we are blessed when we hunger for righteousness.

 Obsessing about the Place of Safety is a sure way to disqualify oneself from it.
 God calls some faithful, zealous ones for martyrdom during the Tribulation.